julienfitz/dog_walker/README.md

 ## License

-Weather App is MIT Licensed.
+petsitfor.me is MIT Licensed.
 See LICENSE for details.